silent-cipher/restart-charts/README.md

 ## Getting Started

+First, make environment file at root of the project and set `NEXT_PUBLIC_CHART_DATA_URL` to api-endpoint of restart data.

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev